wasm-forge/ic-test-examples/README.md

 A basic test example generated from dfx.

-## Test ic-rusqlite SQL statements
+## ic-rusqlite

-A slightly more complex example of a canister testing SQL statements
+A slightly more complex example of a canister testing SQL statements.

-## Test intercanister communication

-...

 # External examples